Upper Midwest: Politics

-The Upper Midwest in the 20th-century was dominated by the Republican Party and was the heartland of the early Progressive movement, the region supporting Theodore Roosevelt's Bull Moose party and Robert La Follette's Progressive party.
+The Upper Midwest in the 20th-century was dominated by the Republican Party and was the heartland of the early Progressive movement, the region supporting Theodore Roosevelt's Progressive Party of 1912 and Robert La Follette's Progressive party of 1924.

+During the 1930s and 1940s the Upper Midwestern States were dominated by third parties such as the Minnesota Farmer-Labor party, Wisconsin Progressive Party, and the North Dakotan Nonpartisan League.
+In 1938, the National Progressives of America emerged out of the Wisconsin Progressive Party.

 The region continues to be favorable to the Democratic Party and moderate Republicans, with Minnesota favoring each Democratic presidential candidate since 1976 and Wisconsin from 1988 to 2012 (and again in 2020).
 Minnesota narrowly supported native Walter Mondale in 1984 in an election where Ronald Reagan won every other state.
 Michigan and Illinois also often favor Democratic candidates.
 However, beginning with the 2010 midterm elections, Republicans experienced substantial gains in state legislative and executive offices in Iowa, Minnesota, Wisconsin, and Michigan.
 This trend continued through 2016.
 From 2018, Democrats regained some control of the region.
 Upper Midwest states closest to the Great Lakes favor Democrats, and Democratic state trifecta governments formed in Minnesota and Michigan in 2022, though both were broken in 2024.
 Great Plains states in the region continue to favor Republicans, with GOP state trifecta governments in the Dakota's and Iowa.
 In 2023, the region had three Democratic governors (in Minnesota, Michigan, and Wisconsin) and three Republican governors (in North Dakota, South Dakota, and Iowa).

 In the 2020 presidential election, Democrat Joe Biden won the electoral votes of the Blue Wall states of Wisconsin, Michigan, and Minnesota.
 Republican Donald Trump won the electoral votes of Iowa, North Dakota, and South Dakota.

 Every American state elects two U.S. senators to a six-year term.
 After the November 2020 election, Minnesota and Michigan had two Democratic senators, while North Dakota, South Dakota and Iowa had two Republican senators.
 Wisconsin is the only state in the Upper Midwest that has elected one Republican and one Democratic senator.